cysouw/diathesis/text/c07_participle.md

 In contrast, the participles that are of interest here do not exist as finite verbs, i.e. there are no German verbs *blumen* 'to put flowers on something' or *flügeln* 'to put wings on something, but the participles *geblümt* 'flowered' (from noun *Blume* 'flower') and *gefügelt* 'winged' (from noun *Flügel* 'wing') are perfectly possible.
 Semantically, the noun-based participles express a kind of possessive relationship 'subject exists with noun', for example *geblümt* means 'to have flowers applied to it'.

 Further, various participles are derived from nouns using verb prefixes *be-* and *ver-*.
 As discussed earlier, it is a relatively widespread phenomenon for finite verbs to be derived from nominal stems using these prefixes (see [@sec:preverbs-other-stems]).
-For example, the verb *vergiften* 'to poison' is derived from the noun *Gift* 'poison' without any verb like *giften* in between [@Next a,b].
-As a consequence, the participle *vergiftet* also exist [@Next c].
+For example, the verb *vergiften* 'to poison' is derived from the noun *Gift* 'poison' without any verb like *giften* in between [@next a,b].
+As a consequence, the participle *vergiftet* also exist [@next c].

-In contrast, the participle *verhasst* 'hated' is derived from the noun *Hass* 'hate' and the verb *hassen* 'to hate' [@NNext a].
-However, the verb *verhassen* cannot be used as a finite verb [@NNext b], only as a participle [@NNext c].
+In contrast, the participle *verhasst* 'hated' is derived from the noun *Hass* 'hate' and the verb *hassen* 'to hate' [@nnext a].
+However, the verb *verhassen* cannot be used as a finite verb [@nnext b], only as a participle [@nnext c].

 :::ex
 a.  ^* Sie giftet ihn.